Academics

 List of 4 items.

-• Freshman Year & Summer
+• First Year & Summer

 Students:

-• Focus on the transition to Archmere academically and socially
+• Focus on the transition to Archmere academically and socially.

-• Identify opportunities to get involved in extra-curricular activities and leadership experiences
+• Identify opportunities to get involved in extracurricular activities and leadership experiences.

-• Be active and engaged inside and out of the classroom
+• Be active and engaged inside and out of the classroom.

 Parents/Caregivers: